rantykox/social-media-automation/README.md

 </p>
 <p align="center">
 Created by Appilot, built to showcase our approach to Automation! <br>
-If you are looking for custom <strong> social media automation account scaling </strong>, you've just found your team — Let’s Chat.&#128070; &#128070;
+If you are looking for custom <strong> social media automation </strong>, you've just found your team — Let’s Chat.&#128070; &#128070;
 </p>

 ## Introduction